-Accounts receivable: credit risk associated with accounts receivable is minimal as substantially all of the accounts receivable are due from major sponsors with excellent credit standing, or from the federal government in the form of refundable Harmonized Sales Tax.
+Accounts receivable: credit risk associated with accounts receivable is minimal as substantially all of the accounts receivable are due from the federal government in the form of refundable Harmonized Sales Tax and government assistance in connection with the Canada Emergency Wage Subsidy.

-Management believes that concentration of credit risk with respect to cash is limited due to the credit quality of the counter-parties.
+Management believes that concentration of credit risk with respect to cash and accounts receivable is limited due to the credit quality of the counter-parties.